PeggyFan/Example-work/ShinyApp_WVS.md

-##A look at the World Values Surveys
+##A look at the World Values Surveys using R and Shiny

 [![](rpubs_WVS.png)](https://peggyfan.shinyapps.io/shinyapps/)